0x4f53/Wristkey/README.md

 ### Importing files

-To prevent data extraction, make sure you delete the JSON, PNG or JPG files from your watch's storage once you're done importing them.
+To prevent data extraction, make sure you delete the JSON, PNG or JPG files from both your watch's storage and your computer once you're done importing them.
 Check for any lingering files via ADB by running the ```adb shell ls /sdcard/``` command.

 ### Storage